Nischal2017/marktex/docs/example.md

 # MarkTeX Example Document

-This is a sample document demonstrating MarkTeX's ability to convert Markdown with Mermaid diagrams to beautiful PDFs.
+This is a sample document demonstrating MarkTeX's ability to convert Markdown with Mermaid diagrams to beautiful PDFs

 ## Introduction